 Since the introduction of Superman in 1938, when the earth is in danger, comic book superheroes spring into action.
 Often, heroes like those of the DC universe give everything to the cause, no matter the mental strain or personal cost.
 This tradition of selflessness is one of the things we admire about them.
 However, as comic book narratives have evolved, readers have the opportunity to look behind the curtain and witness the toll relentless crime-fighting and self-sacrifice takes on individual heroes.
 From Batman to Wonder Woman, no matter how godlike, no hero is completely immune to stress and fatigue, nor are they impervious to the impact their jobs have on their personal life and overall happiness.
 As comics probe deeper into the souls of our heroes, new questions take shape.
 Do heroes ever move on?
 Do they ever seek a life that makes them happy?
 Does their own health and well-being ever become a priority?
 There may be no such thing as a “healthy work/life balance” in super-heroics, but should there be?
-Heroes care for everyone, but perhaps there is something to be said for a hero who knows how to care for themselves.
+Heroes care for everyone, but perhaps there is something to be said for a hero who knows how to care for themself.
 Enter Big Barda.

 Big Barda, the towering powerhouse of DC’s New Gods, is an excellent response to complex questions about superhero self-care.
 Barda manages an impossible balancing act rarely seen in the pages of superhero comics.
 Reportedly, the New Gods will soon join the ranks of DC heroes on the big screen, making this the perfect moment for a closer look at Barda’s exemplary life.
 It should be noted that this article will follow the general thread of Barda’s story, not necessarily every event and title she has been a part of.

 Most readers know Barda as Mister Miracle’s butt-kicking, statuesque wife.
 She first appeared in the pages of Mister Miracle #4 in 1971.
 Born on the hellish planet of Apokolips, Barda was taken from her mother as a small child to be trained as a warrior by Granny Goodness.
 At Granny Goodness’ Home for Orphaned Youth, Barda was groomed to lead the Female Fury Battalion and excelled at her position.
 At first, Barda embraced her home planet.
 However, over time, the oppressive rule of Apokolips began to weigh on her.
-After Auralie, one of Barda’s teammates was brutally tortured and killed for a rediculous crime, Barda began to feel a conflict between her personal values and the culture of her homeland.
+After Auralie, one of Barda’s teammates was brutally tortured and killed for a ridiculous crime, Barda began to feel a conflict between her personal values and the culture of her homeland.

 Shortly thereafter, Barda met and fell in love with Scott Free, the adopted son of Darkseid.
 Their relationship bloomed from an honest connection.
 In Scott, Barda recognized qualities she admired, even if they are not the qualities her training would have led her to value.
 Though these new emotions were confusing to Barda, she accepted their importance within herself and chose to follow the path she was beginning to perceive as the right one.
 Barda helped organize Scott’s escape to Earth but did not leave Apokolips with him initially.